 How does click spam work?

 Very simply, the user downloads an app, which can be anything from a utility app, such as a calculator or torch app, to a game or other tempting download.
 The app itself has features built in which conduct activity in the background on behalf of the user.
 This can include clicking on ads in the app, or converting impressions (views) on ads in the app into clicks.

 Click spam can also be done in the form of install spoofing or fake downloads on apps.
 This is the practice known as organics poaching.

 - The user downloads an app to their device

-- Besides defrauding marketers of their ad spend, click spam also distorts click data, often making certain platforms looking much more effective than they are
+- Besides defrauding marketers of their ad spend, click spam also distorts click data, often making certain platforms look much more effective than they are

 But for the advertiser, it can mean that you see a lot of activity on your display ads but without the corresponding conversions.
 To make matters worse, any conversions that are made may not be attributed correctly and chances are there will be a high amount of spoofed clicks before there is any type of conversion.

 Click spam differs from botnet activity in that the app generates this huge volume of click spam itself.
 By comparison, botnets leverage the power of multiple devices to generate fake traffic to ads or links.